 While I’m from the midwest (Illinois and Wisconsin), a large majority of my husband’s family is from, and still lives in Iowa.
 Every year they go to the Iowa State Fair, and last year we finally had the chance to join them.
 While there, my husband ate a sandwich from one of those fair carts called a “Guinea Grinder“.

-Some Italians aren’t happy with the name as its origins date back to when Italian immigrants were called “guineas”.
+Some Italians aren’t happy with the name “guinea grinder” as its origins date back to when Italian immigrants were called “guineas”.
 It’s considered a racial slur and some restaurants in Iowa have even changed the name of this sandwich to plain old “grinder”.
-I read somewhere that the word grinder refers to the act of grinding your teeth back and fourth to bite through the tough bread in the sandwich, which would also indicate they didn’t toast them early on.
+The word grinder refers to the act of grinding your teeth back and fourth to bite through the tough bread in the sandwich, which would also indicate they didn’t toast them early on.
 No matter what you call it, it’s really delicious and freezes well too!

-This recipe makes 12 sandwiches.
-I made 6 and froze the other half for another meal.
+This recipe makes 12 grinder sandwiches.
+I made 6 grinders and froze the other half for another meal.
 You could just cut this in half as well.

-If sausage has casings remove them and crumble into pan with the ground beef.
+Remove sausage casings and crumble into pan with the ground beef.
 Brown both meats together until no longer pink.
 Drain fat.

 Mix the salt, pepper, garlic powder and pepper flakes into the pizza sauce.

 Put the browned meat and the seasoned sauce into the slow cooker and stir to combine.
 Cover and cook on low for 4 hours or on high for 1-2 hours, stir once or twice during cooking.

 Preheat oven to 375 F. Cut the split French loaf into 3 separate sandwiches.
 Repeat with second loaf.
 If making all 12 servings, repeat with 3rd and 4th loaf.